Emergency Medical Technician-Paramedic (Certificate)

 - OR completion of BIOL 181 with a "C" or higher AND concurrent enrollment in BIOL 182

 - Have current CPR Certification at the Healthcare Provider Level (American Heart Association) or Basic Life Support for Healthcare Providers (American Red Cross) CPR courses are offered at Heartland Community College through our Community Education department and at area hospitals.

 EMT-Paramedic students will be required to attend a mandatory orientation on August 14, 2018, from 8:30 a.m. - 12:00 p.m.

 View the EMT Paramedic Curriculum

 The EMT-Paramedic certificate program consists of general education course(s) and three EMT-Paramedic courses (EMT 235, EMT 236 & EMT 237).
-EMT 235, the first course in the sequence, begins each spring semester.
+EMT 235, the first course in the sequence, begins each fall semester.
 Students must pass each course with a "C "or higher to enroll in the next course in the sequence.
 Students must have a final average of a "B" or higher at the completion of all three courses to be considered passing and eligible for licensure.